matheuscscp/gke-metadata-server/README.md

 ## Usage

 Steps:
-1. Install [cert-manager](https://cert-manager.io/docs/installation/) in the cluster.
-This dependency is used for bootstrapping self-signed CA and TLS certificates for a `MutatingWebhook` that adds the required networking configuration to the user Pods.
-2. Configure GCP Workload Identity Federation for Kubernetes.
+1. Configure GCP Workload Identity Federation for Kubernetes.
-3. Deploy `gke-metadata-server` in the cluster using the Workload Identity Provider full name, obtained after step 2.
+2. Deploy `gke-metadata-server` in the cluster using the Workload Identity Provider full name, obtained after step 2.
-4. See [`./k8s/test-pod.yaml`](./k8s/test-pod.yaml) for an example of how to configure your Pods and their ServiceAccounts.
+3. See [`./k8s/test-pod.yaml`](./k8s/test-pod.yaml) for an example of how to configure your Pods and their ServiceAccounts.
-5. (Optional but highly recommended) Verify gke-metadata-server's artifact signatures to make sure you are deploying authentic artifacts distributed by this project.
+4. (Optional but highly recommended) Verify gke-metadata-server's artifact signatures to make sure you are deploying authentic artifacts distributed by this project.

-If you don't want to depend on cert-manager and want to deploy the `MutatingWebhook` in a different way, the Helm Chart or Timoni Module offered here is not for you (but please feel free to copy and modify).

 ### Configure GCP Workload Identity Federation for Kubernetes